Offseason QB Confidence Index: How all 32 NFL teams feel about their depth charts

 QBs under contract: Matthew Stafford, Alek Torgersen

 New head coach, sure, but the Lions kept the same offensive coordinator -- Jim Bob Cooter -- under whom Stafford has thrived the past couple of years.
 Stafford hasn't missed a game since 2010 and has completed more than 65 percent of his passes in each of the past three seasons.
-The backup situation is a little shaky, but Stafford's durability and history of playing (and producing) through pain mitigate that.
+The backup situation is a little shaky -- sixth-round pick Jake Rudock is an exclusive rights free agent and is almost certain to return -- but Stafford's durability and history of playing (and producing) through pain mitigate that.

 8. Los Angeles Chargers